 The members of our Corporate Law Group are seasoned business attorneys, with the experience to be both practical and creative in helping clients achieve their objectives.
-Recognized in U.S. News & World Report–Best Lawyers rankings of “Best Law Firms” since 2011, corporate lawyers in our New Jersey and New York offices represent clients in regional, national and international transactions.
+Corporate lawyers in our New Jersey and New York offices represent clients in regional, national and international transactions.
 Our domestic and international clients include Global 500 and other large cap companies, middle market enterprises, emerging growth companies, private investors and experienced entrepreneurs.
-See Awards and Honors Methodology.

 Our Corporate Law Group has extensive experience representing clients in a broad range of transactions, including mergers, acquisitions, joint ventures, restructurings, equity investments, debt financings, technology licensing arrangements, outsourcings of business operations and public securities transactions.
 We also assist enterprises in their daily operations, and advise clients with respect to entity structuring and formation, tax matters, strategic planning, corporate governance, equityholder disputes, compliance, internal investigations and other entity and operational matters.